 - Provide assistance in applying for disability benefits for adults with a mental illness

 - Serve as Representative payee for adults receiving SSI or SSDI

 - Provide training and assistance to volunteer guardians

 - Investigation of complaints of consumers regarding services provided by our agency

-All these activities may lead to helping someone to apply for services available through Kenosha County’s Division of Aging and Disability Services.
+All these activities may lead to helping someone to apply for services available through Kenosha County Division of Aging, Disability and Behavioral Health Services.
 These county funded services include:

 - Seeing a psychiatrist and receiving psychiatric medications (Psychiatric Medications and Management Program)